EXPLAINER-Coronavirus fears hit the market hard. How much did ordinary Americans lose?

 By David Randall

-NEW YORK, March 11 (Reuters) - The deep declines in the U.S. stock market over the last three weeks has left a dent in retirement portfolios and brokerage accounts, costing on average each person in the United States around $16,000 as of Monday's close before a rebound Tuesday erased some of those losses.
+NEW YORK, March 11 (Reuters) - The deep declines in the U.S. stock market over coronavirus fears the last three weeks have left a dent in retirement portfolios and brokerage accounts, costing on average each person in the United States around $16,000 as of Monday's close before a rebound Tuesday erased some of those losses.

 Americans are mostly exposed to stocks via their 401(k) retirement plans.